Welcome to Fenton Center of Hope’s Donation Page!

-If you would like to invest in our charity monetarily, please click the link below and you can choose which program your money will go by clicking the “send a private message to the organization” box.
+If you would like to invest in our charity monetarily, please click the button below and you can choose which program your money will go to by clicking the “send a private message to the organization” box.
 Thank you for helping our community grow and thrive!

 Please note that 100% of all donations go directly back into the community and we are currently raising funds for some heating and cooling fixtures for our food pantry!

 Any questions please call our office at 810-620-8167.

 Baby Closet needs: Size newborn-5T fall/winter clothes especially girls onsies in sizes; 0-3, 12-18 and 18-24 month, wipes, both boy and girls size; 2T, 3T, 4 and 5T PJ’s, both girls and boys shoes in sizes; 4, 6, 7 and 8 and gently used/like new cribs and high chairs.